 Alas, all good things must end.
 Wayne and I were running out of money and the Canadians were too smart to play poker with us.
 Anyway, we had plans to meet Coppin on Oahu.
 I have no idea how we made arrangements in those pre-technology days before e-mail, cell phones, and texts; when long-distance calls cost as much as a half-rack of beer.
 We sold the car for $200, got a ride to the airport, and headed back to Honolulu.
 Chris had flown in for a few days, courtesy of George Coppin and Pan American Airways.
 We went to the zoo, watched a whale and dolphin show, visited Pearl Harbor, saw Don Ho, and told tales from our Maui adventures.
 I almost drowned, but that’s a story for another day.

 Eventually, it was time to go home.
 Chris jetted back to Notre Dame while Wayne and I tried to fly home.
 We had standby tickets, but no flight called our names.
-Of one thing I’m certain.
-We laid-over for several hours at SFO on March 29th.
+Of one thing I’m certain – it was March 29th.
 That Monday night, we each sat in plastic airport chairs with small, built-in televisions costing $.50 per hour watching the Academy Awards on one channel and the 1976 NCAA basketball championship game on the other.
 Eventually, we found a flight to San Francisco.
 There was no connecting flight to Seattle so we stayed downtown at the Y.M.C.A., where clean rooms could be found for $8 per night.
 This was a couple years before the Village People’s hit single, “Y.M.C.A.” changed public perceptions.
 The next day we flew home to Seattle.

 As for the meaning of our epic journey I can’t claim, we were born in the springtime of our 22nd year coming home to a place we’d never been before.
 But we did have quite the time and our travel dollars went the distance.
 We also made saved some pretty good memories.